BlonDe: An Automatic Evaluation Metric for Document-level Machine Translation: Related Work

-There have been a few works on automatic evaluation metrics for specific discourse phenomena.
-For pronoun translation, \citet{hardmeier2010modelling} measured the precision and recall of pronouns directly and \citet{miculicich} proposed to estimate the accuracy of pronoun translation (APT). \citet{jwalapuram2019evaluating} also proposed a specialized measure for pronoun evaluation which involves training.
-Besides, \citet{a2} proposed LC and RC to measure lexical cohesion. ~\citet{hajlaoui2013assessing} proposed to assessing the accuracy of connective translation (ACT). \citet{comelles-etal-2010-document} and \citet{joty-etal-2014-discotk} exploited the discourse structure to provide more informed evaluation scores.
+\paragraph{Pronoun Translation.} \citet{hardmeier2010modelling} measured the precision and recall of pronouns directly and \citet{miculicich} proposed to estimate the accuracy of pronoun translation (APT) by aligning source and target texts.
+However, as shown in \citet{guillou-hardmeier-2018-automatic}, APT does not take the antecedents of an anaphoric pronoun into account.
+They cannot handle the mismatches in the numbers of pronouns either. \citet{jwalapuram2019evaluating} also proposed a specialized measure for pronoun evaluation which involves training.
+In comparison, \BlonD{} does not rely on any alignment or training.\looseness=-1

-Unlike previous work, BlonD does not focus on one specific phenomenon but has comprehensive consideration of the overall document-level quality.
+\paragraph{Lexical Cohesion.} \citet{wong-kit-2012-extending} proposed \textsc{lc} and \textsc{rc}. \citet{gong-etal-2015-document} described a cohesion function to measure text cohesion via lexical chain and a gist consistency score based on topic model.
+However, they fail to distinguish accidental repetition from document-level cohesion.

+\paragraph{Discourse Relations.} \citet{hajlaoui2013assessing} proposed to assess the accuracy of connective translation (ACT).
+However, such an assessment requires a bilingual dictionary of all possible DM translations, whereas \BlonD{} only requires a list of monolingual DMs. \citet{guzman-etal-2014-using} and \citet{joty-etal-2014-discotk} compute a metric based on the similarity between the discourse trees of reference and system output.
+Those discourse-representation-based metrics are indirect, and rely on discourse parsing tools, which are much more inaccurate than syntactic and semantic parsing tools used in \BlonD.
+Unlike previously proposed metrics, \BlonD\ does not only focus on one specific discourse phenomenon, and thus has significantly higher Pearson correlation coefficients with human assessments.